Keyboard shortcuts

 npx create-cloesce my-cloesce-app

-After running this command, navigate into your new project directory:
+After running the command, navigate into your new project directory:

 cd my-cloesce-app